+99,894\

+(19.7% of) WORKERS

+IN TRAVIS COUNTY

-(26% of) WORKERS IN THE STATE OF TEXAS WOULD GET A PAY INCREASE
+WOULD GET A PAY INCREASE

-Of those who benefit from a minimum wage increase in the State of Texas...
+Of those who benefit from a minimum wage increase in Travis County...

-AGE: 60 percent are in their prime working years (25-54).
-Only 3.1 percent are teenagers between the ages of 16-18.
+AGE: 63 percent are in their prime working years (25-54).

-FAMILIES WITH CHILDREN: Nearly 50 percent live in households with children.
+FAMILIES WITH CHILDREN: More than a third live in households with children.

-RACE AND ETHNICITY: 1 in 3 are Non-Hispanic White and over half are Hispanic or Latino.
-Another 11.4 percent are Black or African American.
+RACE AND ETHNICITY: Almost half are Hispanic or Latino and nearly 40 percent are White, while another 7 percent are Black or African American.

-EDUCATION LEVEL: 43 percent have at least some college education, and 15 percent have completed a postsecondary degree.
+EDUCATION LEVEL: 54 percent have at least some college education, and 23 percent have completed a postsecondary degree.